 Role of Sémillon

-Sémillon grapes are a key ingredient in Sauternes wines, which are globally renowned for their sweet, luscious taste.
+Sémillon grapes are a key ingredient in Sauternes sweet wines, which are globally renowned for their sweet, luscious taste.
 Grown primarily in the Bordeaux region of France, this grape variety is known for its thin skin and early ripening cycle.
 Because of these characteristics, Semillon grapes tend to be susceptible to botrytis cinerea or “noble rot,” which is responsible for the unique flavor profile that defines Sauternes wines.

-They play a significant role because Sémillon grapes provide the necessary sweetness and richness that make these wines so desirable.
+They play a significant role because Sémillon grapes provide the necessary sweetness and richness that make these dessert wines so desirable.
 When affected by noble rot, the grapes become dehydrated and shrivel up, causing their sugar levels to concentrate significantly.
 This results in a highly concentrated juice that produces a rich and complex wine with notes of honey, apricot, and vanilla.

 Sauvignon Blanc